Isotopes of uranium: Uranium-236

-Uranium-236 is an isotope of uranium with a half-life of about 23 million years that is neither fissile with thermal neutrons, nor very good fertile material, but is generally considered a nuisance and long-lived radioactive waste.
+Uranium-236 has a half-life of about 23 million years; and is neither fissile with thermal neutrons, nor very good fertile material, but is generally considered a nuisance and long-lived radioactive waste.
 It is found in spent nuclear fuel and in the reprocessed uranium made from spent nuclear fuel.

 Uranium-237

-Uranium-237 is an isotope of uranium.
-It has a half life of about 6.75(1) days.
+Uranium-237 has a half-life of about 6.75 days.
 It decays into neptunium-237 by beta decay.
+It was discovered by Japanese physicist Yoshio Nishina in 1940, who in a near-miss discovery, inferred the creation of element 93, but was unable to isolate the then-unknown element or measure its decay properties.